sreejithkchandran/ProacAlert/README.md

 This application gets the latest vulnerabilities from NVD NIST data base (https://nvd.nist.gov/vuln/Data-Feeds) .By default synchronizing interval is every 2 hours but you can tune it the way you want by executing via Windows schedule task.

 NB: As the synchronization interval is 2 hours there is no need to execute the application before that interval.

+How to install this application?

+1) Please download the ProacAlert.7z, extract it in a folder.

+2) Open config.ini file and filter based on your preference.

+3) Test it by executing ProacAlert.exe.

+4) Configure it via Windows schedule task to receive alerts regularly

 How to configure/filter the alerts?